negarfathi/CleanCodeAnalysis/README.md

-# CleanCodeAnalysis
+# Clean Code Analyzer

-Static code-quality analysis using Roslyn compiler APIs and NLP
+Clean Code Analyzer analyzes C# source code using Roslyn to detect violations of Clean Code principles, including naming, structure, and complexity metrics, with detailed visualization in a Windows Forms interface.